emileclarkb/2021-Student-Experiment/README.md

 stylized data is the styled data with a set "cutoff point", basically for the 20cm tests it will ignore all measured values above 20cm.

-## Basic Processes
-The actual code is a little more sophisticated than that.
-Having short term recursive memory, release detection, fall detection, compensation for human interference and reaction times, as well compensation as collision interference.
-Not sure if any of that is important but might be nice to put into the research investigations to show the steps taken to reduce possible sources of uncertainty.

 ## How to Use
 The time data table: [brief.csv](brief.csv), and velocity data table:
 [vbrief.csv](vbrief.csv) will most likely be the most useful files here for you